centaretraining/azuretraining/04-web-apps.md

 1. Open up a PowerShell window and navigate to the azuretraining folder you downloaded in step 2.

 2. Set a variable for the resource group you created in previous exercises.
-We will use this variable in many of the commands for this exercise so we don't have to retype it.
+You will use this variable in many of the commands for this exercise so you don't have to retype it.

     ```powershell
     $resourceGroupName = "$env:username-lunch-webapp-rg"
     ```

     > The $env variable is a built in Powershell value that allows you to access system information.
-Here we are using it to get your Windows user name to make your resource group name is unique in case you are sharing a subscription with other class members.
+Here you are using it to get your Windows user name to make your resource group name is unique in case you are sharing a subscription with other class members.

 3. Create an App Service Plan using the Standard tier.